-But mushroom does pose one challenge.
-Since it’s one of those colors that can be used nearly everywhere, the abundance of choices can make it challenging to choose where to weave it in.
-Look through décor blogs, pins and social media feeds, and the ways that homeowners have brought in mushroom are seemingly endless.
+Mushroom does pose one challenge; since it’s one of those colors that can be used nearly everywhere, the abundance of choices can make it challenging to choose where to weave it in.
+Look through décor blogs, pins, and social media feeds, and the ways that homeowners have brought in mushroom are seemingly endless.

 A wall painted in mushroom is the perfect canvas for putting up art pieces, no matter how bold, eye-grabbing or unique they might be.
 Although neutral artwork plays nicely, mushroom allows you to try unexpected colors or put up something new if the mood strikes.
 Try a juju hat (a tribal hat made from feathers), a striking painting or a gallery in varying colors and patterns.

 With interiors trending toward all-things-natural, there was simply an organic progression toward mushroom as a beloved color choice.
 As spaces bring in bright-green plants, baskets made from eco-friendly materials and warm woods, small décor items in mushroom fit in this aesthetic.
-Try it with vases, bowls and coffee table books.Continue to 6 of 10 below.
+Try it with vases, bowls, and coffee table books.Continue to 5 of 9 below.

 There’s also a pull toward minimalism these days, paring down possessions and décor along with it.
 If you’re the unfussy sort, mushroom may be an ideal shade to use throughout your home.
-It’s a quiet color that doesn’t require a lot of attention, but looks beautiful to the eye.
-At times, it begs for simplicity, and helps to pull together a room decorated with nothing more than glassware, reclaimed wood and some greens.Continue to 6 of 9 below.
+It’s a quiet color that doesn’t require a lot of attention but looks beautiful to the eye.
+At times, it begs for simplicity and helps to pull together a room decorated with nothing more than glassware, reclaimed wood, and some greens.Continue to 6 of 9 below.

 Mushroom is a color with major curb appeal, a hue that is anything but off-putting and brings classic refinement to a home’s exterior.
-Incorporate the color through well-worn brick, sun-washed barn wood, paint and shingles.
-To create contrast, look to colors like navy, rust and brown.Continue to 8 of 10 below.
+Incorporate the color through well-worn brick, sun-washed barn wood, paint, and shingles.
+To create contrast, look to colors like navy, rust and brown.Continue to 7 of 9 below.

 Flooring should never compete with your home’s décor.
 To have more freedom in your styling, look to a mushroom floor, rendered in hardwood, laminate or tile.
-A pattern like herringbone can add a bit of visual interest.Continue to 9 of 10 below.
+A pattern like a herringbone can add a bit of visual interest.Continue to 8 of 9 below.

-Although the secret of organization lies in bins, baskets and dedicated places for items, it can also be found in a surprising source—color choice.
+Although the secret of organizing lies in bins, baskets and dedicated places for items, it can also be found in a surprising source—color choice.
 A space awash in neutrals generally encourages a soothing, uncluttered, opposite-of-chaotic atmosphere.
-The items in your organization drop zones, such as armoires, receive a dose of sophistication set against subtle tones like mushroom.Continue to 10 of 10 below.
+The items in your organization drop zones, such as armoires, receive a dose of sophistication set against subtle tones like mushroom.Continue to 9 of 9 below.